wp-plugins/dc-woocommerce-multi-vendor/readme.txt

 17. Customers can report abuse products.

 == Changelog ==
+= 1.1.0 =
+* Fix - New order email template to Vendor has been fixed.
+Now order calculation is Vendor specific.
+* Features - Split shipping amount to Vendors.
+Following shipping methods are supported: "Flat rate per item: Vendor can add flat rate class from their dashboard", "International delivery per item", "Local delivery per product".
+* Features - Commission can also be calculated in fixed rate.
+* Features - Vendor list can be sorted using "[dc_vendorslist]" shortcode.

 = 1.0.2 =
 * New Shortcode is added  as [vendor_coupons] to show vendor's coupon and the usage counted.
 Also added coupon information in vendor order details page.
 * Admin can edit vendor shop page url base from wordpress permalink settings page.